How To Change A Bad Habit

 As I write this New Years Resolution season is in full swing and millions of people are trying to change one or more bad habits.
-As you probably know from experience most of these attempts will fail.
+As you probably know from experience, most of these attempts will fail; trying to change a habit is difficult.
 There is hope however and I want to share what science says is the best way to change bad habits.

 What Are Habits

 Habits are behaviors that have been performed routinely enough over time that the brain has made them automatic.
 On the plus side, this saves you the effort of thinking about things that you do all the time.
-On the other hand, it makes changing the habit difficult.
+On the other hand, it makes it hard to change a habit.

 Habits vs Addiction

 Addictions are harmful habits that the brain has mistakingly characterized as both desirable and good for you.
 This causes the brain to send strong cravings while you are attempting to change the addiction.

 Addictions are significantly more difficult to change than habits.
 Everything in this article will still be helpful but it will be harder, take longer, and may not be enough.
 If you have an addiction I recommend talking to a professional for guidance.